rdkcentral/rdkservices/RemoteActionMapping/doc/RemoteActionMappingPlugin.md

 <a name="method.getFullKeyActionMapping"></a>
 ## *getFullKeyActionMapping <sup>method</sup>*

-Returns mapping of all action keys.
+Returns the mapping of all action keys.

 ### Parameters